andrakis/node-lithp/platform/v0/README.md

 functions.
 The parser provides its own additional runtime, in hand-compiled Lithp.

-Platform version 1 will re-implement the parser and most of the runtime, however it will all be written in Lithp and parsed by this parser.
+Platform version 1 will re-implement the parser and provide additional runtime modules, however large parts will be written in Lithp and parsed by this parser.
 This will make it much easier to maintain.

 Platform version 0 is therefore more of a bootstrap to allow compilation of the basic language from source files to OpChains.

 Platform version 1 will be the intended end-user experience for using the language, and contain a REPL environment, compilation from source to loadable object, and a standard API, all implemented in the language itself (!).

-Because the syntax of Platform version 0 is so simple, only a few constructs need to be supported:
+Because the design of the BootStrap parser is so simple, error reporting is minimal and only a few constructs are to be supported.
+These are enough to implement all of the current examples:

 * Call a function and parse the parameters: